PRIVACY STATEMENT FOR WEST OF ENGLAND BAPTIST ASSOCIATION

 - What we use your personal information for; and

 - Who (if anyone) we pass it on to and for what purposes.

 In this statement when we refer to our Partners we mean the organisations listed at the end of this statement.

 When you first come into contact with us (which may be for a variety of reasons) we may collect your name and contact details for use by us and by our Partners.
 Other information we may collect from you will depend on the reason for the contact and these are detailed below.

-- The names and contact details of relevant people in your church as supplied by the person who completes the form.
+- The names and contact details of relevant people in your church as supplied by the person who completes the Annual Return.
 This information is entered into the National Baptist Database which can be accessed by staff working for us and for all our Main Partner Organisations.

 For accreditation*, training, employment or pension purposes:

 - Detailed personal information such as full name including any former names, age, gender, date of birth, ethnicity, nationality, particular needs or preferences so that we can understand your relevant circumstances